nighttime chocolate treat + other sleep aids

 - 1 tbsp chopped walnuts (walnuts contain melatonin, which is the hormone that makes you feel sleepy)

-in a microwave-safe bowl or mug (I personally like using mini baking ramekins like the one in the pic above — I stole it from my little sister), combine all the ingredients listed in that section. stir well.
+In a microwave-safe bowl or mug (I personally like using mini baking ramekins like the one in the pic above — I stole it from my little sister), combine all the ingredients listed in that section.
+Stir well.

-microwave for 1:45. after 1 minute, check at 15 second intervals to make sure nothing's bubbling over. stir if necessary.
+Microwave for 1:45.
+After 1 minute, check at 15-second intervals to make sure nothing's bubbling over.
+Stir if necessary.

-top with all the ingredients listed under "toppings," and enjoy with a cup of warm golden milk (or normal milk) or hot tea for extra comfort / sleepiness! (my favs: Yogi bedtime tea, which is a chamomile tea with lavender, or Gaia golden milk, which is a golden milk powder that I mix with 4 oz of boiling water and 4 oz of unsweetened almond milk.)
+My favs: Yogi bedtime tea, which is a chamomile tea with lavender, or Gaia golden milk, which is a golden milk powder that I mix with 4 oz of boiling water and 4 oz of unsweetened almond milk.)

-fun fact: if you want an extra extra dose of sleepiness, eat salmon for dinner - it also helps you sleep because it's full of omega-3 fatty acids! while you're at it, add some kale too. it's full of calcium, which helps your body manufacture tryptophan, which makes you sleepy. no wonder I'm always sleepy at night...
+Fun fact: If you want an extra extra dose of sleepiness, eat salmon for dinner — it also helps you sleep because it's full of omega-3 fatty acids!
+While you're at it, add some kale too.
+It's full of calcium, which helps your body manufacture tryptophan, which makes you sleepy.
+No wonder I'm always sleepy at night...

-other recipes to help you sleep:
+Other recipes to help you sleep: